dd32/td-gh-ex/readme.txt

 2. Customize the style of your website by adding a logo, setting your preferred layout, activating the Homepage Sections, changing the fonts and selecting custom colors.

 == Changelog ==
+1.2.7 - May 20, 2020
+Fix for wrong customizer container width option

 1.2.5 - May 12, 2020
 Added additional page title layout option
 Fix for site title font size on child themes